racket/rhombus/shrubbery/0000-shrubbery.md

 }
 ```

-Identation to start a group is allowed only on a line where the
+Indentation to start a group is allowed only on a line where the
 previous line ends with `:` or the indented line starts with `|`.

 ```